-Group or individual Roles & Responsibilities Full Council Formal approve and adoption of the Risk Management Strategy (annually or as required); Approve the Strategic Risk Register (annually); Receive monitoring reports (mid and end of year);and Contribute to the identification of strategic risks.
+Group or individual Roles & Responsibilities Full Council Formal approve and adoption of the Risk Management Strategy (annually or as required); Approve the Corporate Risk Register (annually); Receive monitoring reports (mid and end of year);and Contribute to the identification of Corporate risks.
 Cabinet To review the Strategy and monitoring reports before going to the Full Council.
-Standards & Audit Committee To review the effectiveness of the Risk Management arrangements; and Receive reports including the annual statement of Internal Control/external audit reports/effectiveness of internal audit.
-Senior/ Corporate Management Team Scrutinise significant risks in more detail as part of their annual work programme, as appropriate; Take corporate responsibility for risk; Address issues that cannot be addressed within service budgets or risk management fund of an extreme or high assessment; Receive report of all extreme or high assessments; Receive minutes of Strategic Risk Management Group.
+Standards & To review the effectiveness of the Risk Management arrangements; ar Audit Committee To review the effectiveness of the Risk Management arrangements; are Receive reports including the annual statement of Internal Control audit reports/effectiveness of internal audit.
+Senior/ Corporate Management Team Scrutinise significant risks in more detail as part of their annual work programme, as appropriate; Take corporate responsibility for risk; Address issues that cannot be addressed within service budgets or risk management fund of an extreme or high assessment; Receive report of all extreme or high assessments; Receive minutes of Corporate Risk Management Group.
 Nominate an Officer Champion for Risk Management; Champion and take overall responsibility for implementing the Risk Management Framework and embedding risk management throughout the Council;